eea/eionet2-azure-jobs/README.md

     Config key : RUN_LAST_SING_IN_DATE_JOB

 ### Reportnet 3 flows
-Loads and saves in Sharepoint the reportnet 3 flows from API.
+Loads and saves in Sharepoint the reportnet 3 flows from Reportnet API.
 The API is configured in the configuration list.
 The new flows are inserted, the existing one are updated and the flows that are no longer returned by API are removed from the list.
-**For the moment requires the beta endpoint of the Graph API**

     Filters: none
     Config key : RUN_REPORTNET_FLOWS_JOB